AJ528/memmove_source/README.md

 # mmemmove
 `memmove()` written in ARM Cortex-M Assembly.
-Designed for Cortex M4 and M0+ cores.
-Probably works on other cores.
+Designed for ARMv7-M architecture (Cortex M3, M4, and M7).

 ### Status
 Does everything I need it to.
 Will fix bugs as I come across them.